 Merritts Mill Pond is an artificial reservoir, and no data exists on biological conditions within the spring run prior to impoundment.
 An FDEP EcoSummary report published in April, 2002 listed the spring as impaired due to elevated nitrate concentrations.

-Floating algal mats, benthic algae and the invasive plant species Hydrilla verticillata have been documented within Merritts Mill Pond (Figure 7), but isolated patches of native Vallisnaria can still be found in the vicinity of Blue Spring.
-In the upper portions of the Mill Pond just below Jackson Blue Spring, benthic algae has been observed covering about 40% of bottom substrate (Figure 8).
+Floating algal mats, benthic algae and the invasive plant species Hydrilla verticillata have been documented within Merritts Mill Pond (Figure 5), but isolated patches of native Vallisnaria can still be found in the vicinity of Jackson Blue Spring.
+In the upper portions of the Mill Pond just below Jackson Blue Spring, benthic algae has been observed covering about 40% of bottom substrate (Figure 6).
 Benthic algae is also present in the swimming area adjacent to Jackson Blue Spring, but human disturbance by swimmers in the summer months dislodges much of this.
-Floating algal mats are more commonly observed in the middle and southern portions of Merritts Mill Pond, likely due to lower flow rates and the accumulation of floating biomass at the downstream terminus of the Mill Pond (Figure 9).
+Floating algal mats are more commonly observed in the middle and southern portions of Merritts Mill Pond, likely due to lower flow rates and the accumulation of floating biomass at the downstream terminus of the Mill Pond (Figure 7).